MayankJariwala/wealthtab/README.md

 1. **DB Name** - wealthtab

 ### Quick Step
-- One can directly import the sql file into the MySQL Server.
+- One can directly import the sql file into the MySQL Server located under **db/**

 ## Starting App Instructions:
 1. **composer install** - For downloading the required dependencies